felipesal/felipesal/README.md

 I have passion for learning and the development is a infinite learning.
 There is always something we can learn.

-Currently i'm a Detection Fraud Analist in a financial startup.
-But I would like to work as a developer.
+Currently i'm a Back End Developer in a financial startup.